SOFTS-Sugar, coffee, cocoa slide as wider financial mkts under pressure

 COFFEE

-* The return of rains in top producer Brazil has improved the outlook for next year's harvest, while coffee is also now flowing out of Colombia after recent disruptions caused by anti-government protests.
+* The return of rains in top producer Brazil has improved the outlook for next year's harvest, while coffee exports are also now flowing from Colombia after recent disruptions caused by anti-government protests.

 COCOA